aws-samples/service-catalog-engine-for-terraform-os/README.md

 Please also refer to the Override Files section under Limitations in the README below to understand the risks of using override files in Terraform Reference Engine

-### Exceptions
+#### Exceptions

-The Service Catalog Terraform Open Source Parameter Parser throws two types of exceptions: ParserInvalidParameterException and ParserAccessDeniedException
+The Service Catalog Terraform Open Source Parameter Parser throws two types of exceptions:
+`ParserInvalidParameterException` and `ParserAccessDeniedException`:

-ParserInvalidParameterException is thrown when the provided input is invalid
+- `ParserInvalidParameterException` is thrown when the provided input is invalid.

-ParserAccessDeniedException is thrown when the provided launch role cannot be assumed by the parser, or the artifact cannot be accessed with the launch role
+- `ParserAccessDeniedException` is thrown when the provided launch role cannot be assumed by the parser, or the artifact cannot be accessed with the launch role.

 ## Provisioning Workflows